If you’re looking for a child support lawyer, Cudmore Legal can help you.

 What is child support?

-Child support is a payment that one parent can pay to another parent, if the parents have separated and their children are under 18 years old.
+Child support is a payment that one parent can pay to another parent if the parents have separated and their children are under 18 years old.

 What is not child support?

-Child support is also not intended to cover all the costs of providing for your children: separated parents often have to come to agree to other arrangements for other children’s costs, including school fees, medical treatments, and extra-curricular activities like weekend sports and club memberships.
+Child support is also not intended to cover all the costs of providing for your children: separated parents often have to agree to other arrangements for children’s costs, including school fees, medical treatments, and extra-curricular activities like weekend sports and club memberships.
 In some circumstances, parents can have some of these costs offset against the child support they are required to pay.

 Does child support apply if we weren’t married?